- To request guidance from a nurse, call 1700

 Further information about health care of elementary school children.

-On the Heilsuvera online chat here on the website, you can ask for recommendations about the vaccinations needed for your travels.
-Standardized questions about your journey will be presented.
-Once all information is provided, a vaccination plan will be generated on My pages after 3 - 10 working days.
+On the Heilsuvera live chat here on the website, you can ask for recommendations about the vaccinations needed for your travels.
+Standardised questions about your journey will be presented.
+Once all information is provided, a vaccination plan will be generated on My pages within 3 - 10 working days.
 Individuals will be notified when the plan is ready.
 The vaccination plan takes into consideration previous vaccinations and the duration of the stay.

-When the vaccination plan is received, people can come to Þönglabakki 1, 109 Reykjavík every weekday between 09:00-15:00 to buy vaccine and get vaccination from a nurse.
+When the vaccination plan is received, people can go to Þönglabakki 1, 109 Reykjavík, every weekday between 9Am-3PM to purchase vaccines and receive vaccinations from a nurse.
+The opening hours can change during the summer.

 General Vaccinations